benlutz/wegfinder-download-link-generator/README.md

-# matomo-conversiontracking-generator
+# wegfinder-download-link-generator

-Matomo-Campaign-Parameters will be forwarded to a Downlod-Button to guarantee, that the whole funnel can be tracked.
+Added to the body of the wegfinder-website, this script creates a functioning downloadlink for each element with the class "downloadbutton".
+Either basic matomo tracking parameters will be added or parameters already added to the page-URL will be attached to the link to pass the tracking on to the clients.